conradklek/webs-editor/readme.md

 ## Usage

-This program has been pre-built and included in the repo, simply run `./webs` from your terminal.
-You can also use Bun to build it from source:
+You can also use Bun to build webs from source:

 ```bash
 bun run build